vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

-While some of the steps are identified up-front when building and estimating the story, many of the steps will be discovered as part of the workflow execution in the form of multiple *feedback loops* that include a hypothesis and an associated experiment to verify that hypothesis.
+While some of the steps are identified up-front when building and estimating the story, many of the steps are discovered during the workflow process in the form of multiple *feedback loops* that include a hypothesis and an associated experiment to verify that hypothesis.

-It is necessary to keep each step in a feedback loop small in duration, measured *in minutes, at maximum*, to run.
+It is necessary to keep each step in a feedback loop small in duration, measured *in minutes, at a maximum*, to run.

 There are two reasons for this:

 -   The overall work batch size remains small.

--   Humans work more efficiently doing small well-defined tasks than large ambiguous ones.
+-   Humans work more efficiently doing small, well-defined tasks than large ambiguous ones.

 The idea is to use evidence-based approaches to change,